deivshon/plstatus/README.md

     + `command` - the name or path of the program to invoke<sup>1</sup>
     + `period` - the period of the component update in milliseconds (independent of the status bar period).
 If this value is set to zero or less, the component will not be updated
     + `args` (optional) - the arguments to pass the `command`<sup>1</sup>.
 If only one argument is needed, it can be a string, otherwise, a list of strings is needed
     + `separator` (optional) - a string to append to the command output.
-If the program does not produce output, the separator is not appended
+If the command does not produce output, the separator is not appended

 **An example configuration file is worth a thousand words**: refer to `config.def.json` if something is not clear